PotapenkoOleg/Docker-Reference/README.md

 ---
 ***NOTE***:
-All demo apps available in `app` folder in this repository
+All demo apps available in root folder in this repository

 ---

 #### Advanced example.
 Python Flask App with MS ODBC Driver

 Sometimes we need additional soft in our projects that we have compile and install on every machine to make our project work.
-Good example of such dependency is Microsoft ODBC for linux.
+Good example of such dependency is Microsoft ODBC driver for linux.
 With Docker, you do this exercise only once when preparing `Dockerfile` and not on every server

 ---
 ***NOTE***: